danainjax/punks-front-end/NOTES.md

 [ ] Updated Video of development work since submitted

 #FIND A PUNK
 Can get the punk by number from the API call and render to the dom, but doesn't persist.
-When I attached the event listener to the Punks in the nav bar, it is not displaying the new object, because...it is not being added to the Punks index?
+When I attached the event listener to the Punks in the nav bar, it is not displaying the new object, because...it is not being added to the Punks index/and or not defined in a route.
+Have to create a new array with the found punks for that user.

 #COMMENTS-